JR RESIDENCIES FOR THE YIDDISHLAND PAVILION AT THE 61ST VENICE BIENNALE

 Accommodation

-We will provide accommodation and workspace for you at La Storta, located in the historic Jewish Ghetto of Venice, the first ghetto in Europe, established in 1516.
-Each artist will have a private room plus access to a kitchen and shower shared with another resident artist.
+You will be staying in the historic Jewish Ghetto of Venice, the first ghetto in Europe, established in 1516.
+Each artist will have a private room (functioning as accommodation/workspace), plus access to a kitchen and shower shared with another resident artist.
+Please note that the buildings located within the ghetto are tall and narrow.
+Your room will be on a high floor and unfortunately there is no step-free access.

 Curatorial support